 How to do Future-Self Writing Effectively

+Here are the questions for future self-journaling.
 She provides a free downloadable template and an elaborate description on her blog with examples!
-She is also the creator of Reparenting Journaling, which is a compliment to Future-Self but can be done on its own too.

 My Experience with Future-Self Journaling

-I was quite influenced by this Instagram famous psychologist, and became acquainted to her work in the summer of 2019.
+I was quite influenced by this Instagram famous psychologist, and became acquainted with her work in the summer of 2019.